IEM-60/Win10Optim/README.md

 ## 💻 Usage

+1. Download win10optim.ps1 from the release section or the zip from the code button
-1. Execute PowerShell as administrator.
+2. Execute PowerShell as administrator.
-2. Grant PowerShell the permission to run scripts from external sources:
+3. Grant PowerShell the permission to run scripts from external sources:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process
 ```

-3. Locate yourself in the directory containing the script and run it.
+4. Locate yourself in the directory containing the script and run it.
 ```powershell
 .\win10optim.ps1
 ```